spikying/chptr/README.md

 ## Roadmap, todos and warnings

 This app doesn't have tests at this point, is not documented and will be liberately refactored as intensely as needed. **It is not mature at all** but I decided I wouldn't wait until it was to open-source it.
+Any and all breaking changes may appear between now and version 1.0.0.

 In some future, I wish to do these things: